 Freedom of Information and Environmental Information Regulations

-The act also requires the council to produce a publication scheme.
+The act also requires us to produce a publication scheme.
 The scheme provides details of the information proactively published by the council.
-Before making a request for information please view:

-If you can't find the information you're looking for in the Publication Scheme, or under the Frequently requested FOIs, and would like to make an FoI request, you can make it online or write to The Legal Department, Forest of Dean District Council, Council Offices, High Street, Coleford, Gloucestershire, GL16 8HG.Make an FOI request online
+If you cannot find the information you are looking for in the Publication Scheme and would like to make an FoI request, you can make it online.
+Or write to The Legal Department, Forest of Dean District Council, Council Offices, High Street, Coleford, Gloucestershire, GL16 8HG.Make an FOI or EIR request online

 We will normally respond to your request in full within 20 working days.
-However, it may take longer if we're unsure what information is required, or if we apply any charges.
+However, it may take longer if we are unsure what information is required, or if we apply any charges.
 In some cases we may not supply information because it is covered by an exemption under the legislation.

 Environmental Information Regulations (EIR)